 - New York

-In history, there have been such pandemics as the plague, tuberculosis, polio, and influenza.
 Any infectious disease has the ability to become a pandemic if it is transferred from the host geographic region to other areas.
-The potential pandemics which are a concern for the 21st century is the Ebola Hemorrhagic Fever, severe acute respiratory syndrome (SARS), influenza, tuberculosis, and any disease which have impacted the world in the past has a chance of once again becoming a pandemic in the United States.
+The potential pandemics which are a concern for the 21st century is the Ebola Hemorrhagic Fever, severe acute respiratory syndrome (SARS), influenza, tuberculosis, coronavirus, and any diseases which have impacted the world in the past has a chance of once again becoming a pandemic in the United States.
 Pandemic preparedness is of high prevalence for the prevention of the spread of these diseases.

 The typical kit contains:

 - Dis-infective, which kills Influenza A flu virus, MRSA, HIV type 1, and others